…Sitting in a Tree:

 Mind you, I still didn’t think that event took place anywhere close to the time he first went to work at the school, nor that it had anything to do with the reason he turned away from the DEs and went to Albus.
 I thought he had already turned to Albus before he made that report, and that he regretted it as soon as anyone realized that one of the families threatened by it was the Potters.

 That might have been apparent as early as March or April of 1980, when it became clear that the Potters were expecting a child around the subject time.
 That was more than a year before Snape started teaching at the school.
 (ETA: I seem to have been wrong about the “grand contradiction” and its implications for my more extreme theories.
+Even though the grand contradiction still is there.
 But from the bare trees on the windy night that Snape went to Albus, acto people online who live in Scotland, the most likely date of their meeting seems to have been later than Halloween of 1980, but probably well before Christmas.
 Harry was already born, but it was still almost a year before Snape started teaching.)

 No, my reason for suddenly feeling a need to backpedal my earlier pooh-poohing of the whole rather mawkish concept of Snape-Loved-Lily was because I suddenly realized I was overlooking another parallel of the sort that keeps cropping up in the aforementioned Dumbledore’s Men continuum.